 - 1) In line with regulations for the management of affiliated companies, pre-approval from the Company was sought or report was made to the Company regarding certain business executions by the subsidiaries.
 The investments that meet certain criteria have been resolved after deliberation at the Board of Directors of the Company. - 2) At the beginning of the fiscal year, the internal audit departments of the Company had planned audits on the Company's operations divisions, the departments of the Tokyo office, as well as the Company's domestic and overseas subsidiaries, in accordance with the Basic Regulation for Internal Audit.
-Amid restrictions on auditing activities due to the spread of the novel coronavirus infection, they conducted 14 audits by using online communication and revising the audit process, upon reviewing the subjects of audits and timing of implementation.
-They also conducted follow-up audits to confirm the status of the improvement progress of issues from last year's audit, starting with the auditees that can accommodate audits.
+They introduced prior self-assessment by the subjects of audits in order to promote autonomous distributed internal control from the fiscal year under review.
+In addition, taking into consideration the impact of the novel coronavirus infection, they used online communication for remote locations.
+As a result of these initiatives, they conducted 15 audits including one audit specialized in supervisory functions.
+They also conducted follow-up audits to confirm the status of improvement progress of issues from previous audits.
 Its findings were reported to the President and Representative Director and the Audit & Supervisory Committee of the Company and actions deemed necessary for control have been taken.